novuhq/novu/docs/docs/overview/introduction.md

 ## Why?

-Building a notification layer is the thing that we as developers have to do for every new project.
+Building a notification layer is something that we as developers have to do for every new project.
 It usually starts the same, sending just a simple email, and after a while, you'll find yourself managing hundreds of notifications across multiple channels.
 Novu’s goal is to help developers create meaningful transactional communication between the product and its users.
 All with an easy-to-use API and outstanding developer experience.

 ## Unified API